IDMNYU/IdeationPrototypingSpring19-Bennett/schedule.md

     <li>(if applicable this week) <a href="constant_input_output.md">constant input/output</a></li>
     <li> Post your sketchbook work to your Process site </li>
     <li><a href ="Time_Management_System.md">Time Management System</a></li>
+    <li> Read the recent Letters to the Next Cohort (found in Slack).
+Write a reflection, identifying key points that resonate with you.
+Post this to your process site </li>
      <li>Write a <a href = "letter.md">love letter or breakup letter</a> to your favorite object (DO NOT USE an object from your care package), product, or service, and post it on your process website.
 Post to your process website.See <a href = "http://teaching.polishedsolid.com/ip/mod2/content/index.html#/?_k=ir8qme">module 2 </a> for more reference, should you need it.</li>
     </ul>
     </td>